nghokui/nghokui.github.io/_posts/2016-4-28-Integrating-react-js-and-django-for-the-first-time.md

 ##### Get our main django project up and running

 Let's start easy and have our urlsconf redirect to our application.
-If we're in the project root directory, open up `your_project_name/urls.py` and make it look like this
+If we're in the project root directory, open up `your_project_name/urls.py` and make it look like the following.
-We're pretty much just setting up the website to send a url of http://127.0.0.1:8000/ to our `your_app_name`... err... app!

 ```python
 from django.conf.urls import include, url